MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 whether the client supports HTTPS RRs or not.
 If the client does support HTTPS RRs, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
-Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECH configuration, etc.
+Parameters are "bound" to each server pool, so each server pool can have its own protocol, port number, etc.

 ### Multi-CDN {#multicdn}